davidroeca/web-app-orchestration-talk/talk/talk.rst

       staging environment of sorts (how many people here have had to deploy code to debug something) - this solution can help get around some of these issues
-    * This is typically achieved by moving the setup out of the readme and into configuration files
     * By the end of this talk, I hope you'll be able to start thinking about ways of updating your own development environment setup